Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-facilities.md

   When : every 15 minutes.

-  Then : increment visit-counter after an entry, decrement exit-counter after an exit, subtract both every 15 minutes and check with maximum seat capacity.
+  Then : compute present count using entry and exit logs and check with maximum seat capacity.
 If exceeds, trigger an alert.